 Cookie also loves Brussels sprouts, but probably not as much as I do.
 I’ve been utterly obsessed with these glazed sprouts since I tried Taylor’s version a few weeks ago.
 (Side note: I got to meet Taylor on King Arthur’s Bake for Good Tour and she’s awesome.)

 I added toasted sesame oil to Taylor’s sweet-and-spicy glaze and let the glaze boil down until it gets slightly syrupy.
 Then it really seeps down into the layers of caramelized cabbage.
 I also added crispy baked tofu (you gotta try it!) and rice to turn these brussels sprouts into a full meal.
 Each of the components requires some effort, but none is overly complicated.
 You can break it down to be a glazed sesame Brussels sprouts side dish if you’d like.
 Broccoli would make a great substitute for the sprouts if you want to change it up.
 The crispy baked tofu is my favorite tofu cooking method yet.
+The trick is to toss the tofu in a tiny bit of oil and a little bit of arrowroot starch or cornstarch.

 This dish reminds me of one of the Annie’s frozen meals that I used to take into my office job when I was starting this blog, the broccoli teriyaki one.
 Maybe you know it.
 This is its homemade counterpart, which would coincidentally pack great for an office lunch.
 And while this would make for a totally unorthodox Easter lunch, it might be just right for dinner.